midl-dev/midl-website.github.io/_posts/2020-11-17-eth-2-key-management.md

 tag: Ethereum
 ---

-After you send your Ethereum 2.0 tokens to the Deposit Contract, you will take possession of two cryptographic keys:
+After you send your Eth1 tokens to the Deposit Contract, you will take possession of two cryptographic keys:

 * the withdrawal key or "seed" consists of 12 english words and it should be stored offline, written down on paper,
 * the validation key, necessary to stake and participate in consensus.